 Tips for Making or Choosing Quality Bone Broth

-Start with 8-16 ounces daily, either sipped as a warm beverage or used as a base for soups and stews.
+When purchasing ready-made options, look for organic, low-sodium varieties with minimal additional ingredients.
+Enjoy 8–12 ounces daily as a warm beverage or use as a base for soups and stews.

 4. High-Fiber Fruits and Vegetables

-According to data from Johns Hopkins Medicine, dietary fiber serves multiple crucial functions in gut health.
+Dietary fiber serves multiple essential roles in gut health.
 Soluble fiber dissolves in water, forming a gel that slows digestion and helps regulate blood sugar.
 Insoluble fiber adds bulk to stool and promotes regular bowel movements.
+Both types feed beneficial bacteria and support the production of SCFAs, including butyrate, the primary energy source for colonocytes and a key regulator of intestinal inflammation.

 Best High-Fiber Picks for Microbiome Balance